mbjackson-capp/mbjackson-capp/README.md

 I'm a rising second-year student in the <a href=https://capp.cs.uchicago.edu>MS in Computational Analysis and Public Policy</a> (MSCAPP) program at the University of Chicago.
 I am transitioning into software engineering and data science after several years of policy experience in Washington, D.C., including as a paralegal, in issue-advocacy public relations, in digital campaign fundraising, and as an on-staff researcher, both for an elected official and for a small policy think tank.
 I'm also a game show champion.

-Excited to learn about career opportunities with a technical focus in the civic and social good sectors.
+This summer, I am interning with the Data department at the <a href=https://www.cookcountyassessor.com>Cook County Assessor's Office</a>.
+I am excited to learn more about full-time career opportunities with a technical focus in the public, civic, and social good sectors.

 Projects I've worked on include:
 <ul>